What is Electric Imp’s BlinkUp Technology?

 All customers will need to the use the BlinkUp SDK, if only to use it to drive the BlinkUp transmission process.
 The BlinkUp SDK also incorporates a UI for capturing log-in details for the end-user’s WiFi network, but this is optional, and customers may prefer to implement their own network capture UI.

 For more information on supporting BlinkUp in your connected product hardware, please see ‘BlinkUp Tuning’.
 Though this document is aimed at helping hardware designers construct and then tune the optical circuit that will be built into their imp-based connected products.

 For imps which support Bluetooth LE (currently imp004m and imp006 only) it is possible to transmit device enrollment and network data to the imp by this means rather than the optical method.
 Support for Bluetooth BlinkUp is not integrated into impOS™ so it must be integrated into your application firmware which must therefore be capable of running as soon as your product is powered up for the first time (this is the default setting for the Electric Imp Connected Factory Process; see Application Firmware Loading) in order to load the Bluetooth sub-system’s own firmware, to activate Bluetooth and to serve the Bluetooth GATT services with which your mobile app will communicate.

 Your app will still require the BlinkUp SDK, which is used to mediate an initial request for enrollment data and to perform post-BlinkUp polling.
 This occurs much as optical BlinkUp does, but here the SDK is not told to flash the mobile phone’s screen; instead, the app sends the enrollment data to the imp.

-If you wish to try Bluetooth LE BlinkUp with your imp004m-based product, we have some sample iOS app and device Squirrel code for you here.
+If you wish to try Bluetooth LE BlinkUp with your imp004m- or imp006-based product, we have some sample iOS app and device Squirrel code for you here.
 There is also a full guide on using Bluetooth LE with the imp004m for other roles.